charleslouis/basement/README.md

 It uses Foundation, Bower, Sass, Libsass and Grunt.

 ## Prerequisites and dependancies
-All the dependencies for Basement are contained contained in package.json `npm install` and bower.json `bower install``:
+All the dependencies for Basement are contained contained in package.json (npm) and bower.json (bower).
+Before installation, you need to have the following :
 - [nodejs](http://nodejs.org/)
 - [Grunt](http://gruntjs.com/)
 - [bower](http://bower.io/)